tapdata/tapdata.github.io/docs/Case Study/ETL/mysql-to-mysql.md

 In many cases, we need to transfer MySQL data to another MySQL, such as:

 - 「Database replication」Transfer a database of MySQL instance to another MySQL instance in the other Server/IDC/Cloud/Region.
-- 「Table Aggregation and Data Development (WIP)」Merge multiple tables into one  or split one table to many with UDF
+- 「Building Materialized View」Merge multiple tables into one  or split one table to many

 The supported versions of MySQL are shown [here](../../Connectors/pre-build-connectors.md#Mysql)

 ## Database replication

-### Prerequisites
+### Setup

+Assuming you have two MySQL databases as follows, and you want to sync all the data from 192.168.1.1 to 192.168.1.2.

 #### Source